LaubPlusCo/docker-solr-ssl/README.md

 Then pass in the full path to `.\solr_home` as SolrRoot.

 I do sometime wonder why Sitecore ship these standard config files with hardcoded sub paths when the passed in parameter is not needed by itself at all.
-The parameter needed by SIF is really just the environment variable SOLR Home so the core configs can be copied in.
+The parameter needed by SIF is really just the path to the solr_home directory so the ootb Sitecore core configsets can be copied to the folder.

-You also have to remove the SIF tasks related to starting and stopping the SOLR Windows Service thus removing the requirement for having SOLR running as a Windows Service which is a weird requirement to have by default anyway.
+You also have to remove the SIF tasks related to starting and stopping the SOLR Windows Service thus removing the requirement for having SOLR running as a Windows Service which is a weird requirement to have by default anyway since there is absolutely no apparent good reason to wrap SOLR in a Windows Service on a developer machine.

 Remove the following 2 tasks from both config files or pass in `-Skip "StopSolr", "StartSolr"` to Install-SitecoreConfiguration